relativitydev/file-migration-cli/README.md

    Target path| The UNC path for the destination fileshare, such as _\\\files\T002\files_.
    Workspaces| A semi-colon delimited list of workspaces to migrate, such as _580162;1580184;1580194_.

 1. After the setup completes, verify that the following scripts have been added to the top-level folder:
      * Migrate.ps1
      * Report.ps1
      * Sync.ps1

      For information about running the scripts, see [Common workflows using PowerShell commands](#common-workflows-using-powershell-commands).

+1. If you are using integrated authentication, continue to step 2.
+If you are using SQL authentication, complete these steps:

+     * Navigate to the **Sync.ps1** file in your top-level folder.
+     * Open it with a text editor and add your SQL username and password to the following fields:

+       ```
+       $sql_username = ""
+       $sql_password = ""
+       ```
+     * Save your changes to the file.

- 1. To migrate another set of workspaces, repeat steps 2 through 7.
+1. To setup another set of workspaces, repeat steps 2 through 8.

 ## Common workflows using PowerShell commands
 You can use the PowerShell scripts provided with the File Migration CLI to synchronize data, migrate files, and generate reports.
 This section provides instructions for running the PowerShell command.